Home Pets Categorizer

 When you select a directory, OSAI searches for images in it and displays the thumbnails in a gallery.

-The ALL, ANNOTATED, CLASSIFIED, DOG, CAT tabs visible in the gallery view show how the collection was divided using the automatic analysis - classes in the classification process and objects in the detection process.
+You can browse through the images as they load and delete those you do not need.
+The All, Annotated, Classified, Other, Dog, Cat tabs visible in the gallery view show how the collection was divided using the automatic analysis - classes in the classification process and objects in the detection process.

 Once the search process is complete, the Upload button will be enabled.
 You can now upload your image collection.